 Bowel cancer screening

-90% of bowel cancer is curable if found early, and screening is one of the most effective ways to prevent bowel cancer from developing.
+90% of bowel cancer is treatable if found early, and screening is one of the most effective ways to prevent bowel cancer from developing.
 Screening involves a simple, non-invasive test that can be taken in the comfort of your own home.

 If you are aged 50 or over, have a chat with your GP about the screening test.
 The Australian Government currently offers free faecal occult blood test (FOBT) kits to people turning 50, 52, 54, 56, 58, 60, 62, 64, 66, 68, 70, 72 and 74, and it is recommended that the test is taken every 2 years.
 To be eligible for a free test, you need to have a Medicare card or a Veteran Affairs card.

 It’s important to note that this test is for low-risk people only, who display no symptoms of bowel cancer.
-If you have a personal or family history of bowel cancer, or display one or more of the symptoms listed above, you may need more regular screening or a colonoscopy, and your GP can guide you on this.
+If you have a strong family history of bowel cancer or a genetic condition that can cause bowel cancer, ask your GP whether you need to have more regular tests and start screening at an earlier age.

 Diagnosing bowel cancer

 A handful of physical tests can be used to diagnose bowel cancer.
 These may include: